mdushetwar/Hospital-Stay-Prediction/README.md

 During the model development, number of experiments were conducted with data processing.
 A short summary of these experiments is provided in the Appendix section at the end.

+### How to run Web-application?

+Open app.py file and run it on locally